Leonardo Morales (footballer, born 1991)

-Sandro Leonardo Morales (born 11 April 1991) is an Argentine professional footballer who plays as a centre-back or right-back for Club de Gimnasia y Esgrima La Plata.
+Sandro Leonardo Morales (born 11 April 1991) is an Argentine professional footballer who plays as a centre-back or right-back for Belgrano.

 Career

 Morales had spells with Tabossi and Viale FBC, prior to joining Belgrano of Torneo Argentino B. He remained with Belgrano in Torneo Argentino B and subsequently Torneo Federal B between 2012 and 2015, making twenty appearances in his final season of 2015.
 2016 saw Morales join Atlético Paraná in Primera B Nacional.
 He made his pro debut on 10 April during a tie with Independiente Rivadavia.
 In the following September, he scored his first goal for Atlético Paraná in a match with Nueva Chicago.
 Overall, Morales scored two goals in thirty-eight games for the club.
 In July 2017, Argentine Primera División side Patronato signed Morales.

 He never featured for Patronato's first-team, leaving on 1 July 2018 to join Primera B Nacional's Santamarina.